Right Management India Privacy Notice for RightAssess

 We also may use the information in other ways for which we provide specific notice at, or prior to, the time of collection.

-If we plan to use your personal information for a new purpose that differs significantly from the one originally disclosed, or share it with a third party not outlined in this Privacy Notice, ManpowerGroup India will provide you the option to decide if you wish to proceed with this use or disclosure.
+If we plan to use your personal information for a new purpose that differs significantly from the one originally disclosed or share it with a third party not outlined in this Privacy Notice, RMI will provide you the option to decide if you wish to proceed with this use or disclosure.

 All processing will be carried out based on adequate legal grounds which may fall into a number of categories, including: